dhthwy/r/README.md

 Whores are a dime a dozen.
 If that's your intent, you're fucking horrible at it, but don't think you're anything special.
 You aint.

+Too little.
+Too late.
+Too RICH for this bitch!

 "

 "consistency is the hobgoblin of little minds"